pinojs/pino/docs/api.md

 #### `transport` (Object)

 The `transport` option is a shortcut to the [pino.transport()](#pino-transport) function.
-It support the same input options:
+It supports the same input options:
 ```js
 require('pino')({
   transport: {